-PWAs gives access to the users to content via browsers and letting users download the content whenever and wherever they browse.
+PWAs give access to the users to content via browsers and let users download the content whenever and wherever they browse.
 Native app development is suitable for a specific platform, whereas Progressive web apps are devised for usage in a browser.
 PWAs function similar to native apps almost, but they don’t command the complete hardware of the device.

 Real-Life PWA Cases

 Numerous well-established businesses adopted PWAs.
 The following case studies will present you with a better insight into the effectiveness of Progressive Web Apps.

 Twitter ranks amongst the most popular social apps, with 328+ million users per month, and approx 80% of them access Twitter on mobiles.
 In April 2017, Twitter named PWA the default mobile mode for producing mobile quicker and more trustworthy for users.

 Doing this, they realized:

 - A decline in Bounce rate by 20%

 Moreover, as PWA is just 600kB compared to the downloaded version, which is 23.5MB, Users save on their data plan with Twitter Lite.
 It takes only 5 seconds on a 3G network if you are downloading the first time and the app loads in less than 3 seconds for each return.

 Pinterest is an image-based platform; assists users in making their catalog of ideas and has more than 200 million active users each month.
 In order to enhance user experience and augment the conversion to higher than app installation, the application development team revised the mobile website as a PWA.

 They got tremendous results: